Chupe (footballer)

-Francisco Salvador Elá (born 9 May 1980), commonly known as Chupe, is a former Equatoguinean professional footballer who played as a striker.
+Francisco Salvador Elá (born 9 May 1980), commonly known as Chupe, is an Equatoguinean former professional footballer who played as a striker.

 Club career

 Born in Mongomo, Chupe spent 13 years as a senior in Spanish football safe for a very brief spell in Switzerland with FC Chiasso, but never competed in higher than Segunda División B. He spent several seasons associated with Real Madrid but only appeared officially with its C and B-teams, even though main squad manager Vicente del Bosque registered him in one UEFA Champions League list as a youth system player.

 Other than the Merengues Chupe represented in the country AD Alcorcón, UD Las Palmas, UD Puertollano, Rayo Vallecano, CD Leganés, CD Vera de Almería, CD Binéfar, SD Noja (two spells) and SD Leioa.
 In 2012–13, at age 32, he made his debut as a professional, representing Kazincbarcikai SC in Hungary's second level.

 In December 2013, after a brief trial in Cambodia with Phnom Penh Crown FC, Chupe moved to Hong Kong with Happy Valley AA.